日本消費者連盟

 Sound and Healthy Future for Our Children

 Consumers Union of Japan and other groups that we work with, including the No!
-GMO Campaign, have a focus on the global negotiations to protect biological diversity.
+GMO Campaign, Planet Diversity, FA Net, OK Seed Project and many others, all have a focus on the global negotiations to protect biological diversity.
+Please support us.

 We participated in the UN Convention on Biological Diversity (CBD) conferences in Japan (2010), India (2012) and in South Korea (2014).
-We followed the 2022 conference in Montreal, Canada.
+We followed the 2022 conference in Montreal, Canada, and we are monitoring the work on Synthetic Biology as of 2024.

 Consumers Union of Japan